 In Japan there is a real problem with stray cats and the Japanese have long believed in the water bottle myth.
 If you are ever lucky enough to visit that lovely country you will see water bottles everywhere in the residential areas, usually next to the garden wall or near the gate.
 Tourists often assume the bottles have been left for the homeowner.

-The practice is so popular in fact that a year or two ago a Japanese breakfast TV show decided to put it to the test and while you might not understand the commentary, it is pretty obvious that they put the superstition to bed once and for all.
+The practice is so popular in fact that Mythbusters decided to put it to the test and it is pretty obvious that they put the superstition to bed once and for all.

-As you can see in the video, the plastic water bottles did nothing to deter the cats from their food.
-Even when they added mirrors and shiny CD’s (another myth), the cats are only slightly distracted and certainly not enough to get by them.
+As you can see in the video, the plastic water bottles did nothing to deter the cats.
+The cats are only slightly distracted and certainly not enough to get by them.

 So there you go, that’s one cat repellent you don’t need to try.